-In watching the show for some time now, I realized just how bad people are at negotiations.
+Having watched the show for some time now, I realized just how bad people are at negotiations.
 Despite their plans, the sellers go into the process with most capitulating quickly to Rick and his staff.
-Many seem to leave lots on the table by not having an end game or even knowing what they could obtain on the open market for their items.
-It seems like the lure of the TV lights takes over and all common sense leaves their bodies.
-Being in sales, we are called upon to negotiate frequently, so what does that mean for us, and do we act like Rick’s customers and just give it away.
+Many seem to leave lots on the table by not having an end game or knowing what they could obtain on the open market for their items.
+It seems like the lure of the TV lights take over, and all common sense leaves their bodies.
+Being in sales, we are called upon to negotiate frequently, so what does that mean for us, and do we act like Rick’s customers and just give it away?